 Do you ever find yourself getting your indicator signals crossed?
 Maybe you have one too many moving averages on your chart or a few different momentum indicators that are essentially tracking the same thing?
 If your indicators are keeping you from being able to clearly see price action, then that might be a problem, but luckily, we have a solution!

-Recently, we’ve added a fascinating, and very beautiful new indicator to the platform: The GoNoGo Trend@.
-This tool utilizes a ‘secret sauce’ of commonly used indicators and paints the candles based off the cumulative reading of all of the indicators contained within it.
+Recently, we’ve added a fascinating and very beautiful new indicator to the platform: The GoNoGo Trend®.
+The GoNoGo indicator utilizes a ‘secret sauce’ of commonly used indicators and paints the candles based on the cumulative reading of all of the indicators contained within it.

-The purpose here is two fold: First, it drastically cleans up your chart, offering an unimpeded view of price action.
-Additionally, it paints the candles in five easy to understand colors that represent the different levels of trend conditions that can occur.
-In this blog, we’ll breakdown how the GoNoGo Trend® can be utilized it in your trading, whether you’re long or short biased.
-First, however, a breakdown of the indicator.
+The purpose here is twofold: First, it drastically cleans up your chart, offering an unimpeded view of price action.
+Additionally, it paints the candles in five easy-to-understand colors that represent the different levels of trend conditions that can occur.
+In this blog, we’ll break down how the GoNoGo Trend® can be utilized in your trading, whether you’re long or short-biased.
+First, however, is a breakdown of the indicator.

 Understanding GoNoGo Trend® Signals

-The first thing you’ll note when you add the GoNoGo Trend® to your chart are the unique candle colors; Purple, Pink, Orange, Aqua, and Blue.
-What does each color mean?
+The first thing you’ll note when you add the GoNoGo Trend® to your chart is the unique candle colors; Purple, Pink, Orange, Aqua, and Blue.
+What does each GoNoGo Trend® color mean?

-Now that we understand what each color means, let’s dig into how to actually take trades based off the GoNoGo Trend®.
+Now that we understand what each color means, let’s dig into how to actually take trades based on the GoNoGo Trend®.

 Utilizing Multiple Time Frames

 One of the key factors when doing any technical analysis is knowing the trend across multiple time frames.
 A setup might look enticing on a smaller time frame, but when you zoom out, you might find that the bigger time frame trend is counter to, or not quite as progressed as, the smaller time frame trend that you’ve identified.